 the final months of the war.

-By 1941, all Japanese men were required to report for examination at
+conscription until 1945, all Japanese men were required to report

 two years.
 After this initial service they remained eligible to be

-to height and general physical condition.
-Those in good physical
+according to height and general physical condition.
+Those in good

-condition and over 5' (152 cm) in height were classified as Class A.
+physical condition and over 5' (152 cm) in height were classified

-Those slightly shorter or with imperfect hearing, eyesight, or physical
+as Class A. Those slightly shorter or with imperfect hearing,

-suffering from temporary ailments and deferred for future reexamination
+ailments and deferred for future reexamination were classified

-were classified Class F. Classes A and B-1 were subject to two years'
+Class F. Classes A and B-1 were subject to two years' active duty

 National Army until age 40.
 Class C were subject to service in the

-only for criminals and the permanently disabled (Class D) but students
+service only for criminals and the permanently disabled (Class D)

 The Japanese military prided itself on its thorough records on the status of reservists and its efficient system for calling them to the colors.
 One military affairs clerk boasted that (Cook and Cook 1998)